Ted Templeman: Career

-In 1976, he produced Carly Simon's sixth studio album, Another Passenger, for which he arranged both the Doobie Brothers and Little Feat to serve as Simon's backing band.
-The album was not as commercially oriented as her previous work with producer Richard Perry, and its first single, a cover of the Doobies' "It Keeps You Runnin", did not reach the Top 40.
-However, the album received critical praise and many of its songs received airplay on album-oriented FM radio stations.
+In 1976, he produced Carly Simon's sixth studio album, Another Passenger, for which he arranged for both the Doobie Brothers and Little Feat to serve as Simon's backing band.
+The album was not as commercially oriented as her previous work with producer Richard Perry, and its first single, a cover of the Doobies' "It Keeps You Runnin'", did not reach the Top 40.
+However, the album received critical praise, and many of its songs received airplay on album-oriented FM radio stations.

 On February 2, 1977, Templeman witnessed a live performance by Van Halen at The Starwood Lounge in Hollywood and persuaded Warner Bros.
 Chairman Mo Ostin that he should sign the group.
 Templeman produced their self-titled first album and went on to produce six more albums for Van Halen.
-Templeman's voice is heard in the song "Unchained", saying "Come on Dave, gimme a break!"
-Lead singer David Lee Roth replies "One break, coming up!", leading into the song's chorus.
+In an interview, Templeman says that during the recording of "Unchained", he assumed the song had ended so he told lead singer David Lee Roth, "Come on Dave, gimme a break!", to which Roth replied, "One break, coming up!", leading into the song's chorus, turning an accident into an iconic moment in Van Halen's history.
 Templeman also produced Roth's first two solo records, the EP Crazy from the Heat and the album Eat 'Em and Smile.

-Other artists produced by Templeman include Van Morrison (Tupelo Honey, Saint Dominic's Preview, It's Too Late to Stop Now), Captain Beefheart (Clear Spot), Little Feat (Sailin' Shoes), Michael McDonald (If That's What It Takes), Aerosmith (Done with Mirrors), Eric Clapton (Behind the Sun), Nicolette Larson, Bette Midler, Allan Holdsworth, and Cheap Trick.
+Other artists produced by Templeman include Van Morrison (Tupelo Honey, Saint Dominic's Preview, It's Too Late to Stop Now), Captain Beefheart (Clear Spot), Little Feat ("Sailin' Shoes", "Time Loves A Hero"), Michael McDonald (If That's What It Takes), Aerosmith (Done with Mirrors), Eric Clapton (Behind the Sun), Nicolette Larson, Bette Midler, Allan Holdsworth, and Cheap Trick.

 Since the late 1980s, Templeman has worked more sporadically.
-In the mid-2000s, he produced two albums by Joan Jett and the Blackhearts, and in 2008 he began working with the Doobie Brothers again on a new album.
+In the mid-2000s, he produced two albums by Joan Jett and the Blackhearts, and in 2008, he began working with the Doobie Brothers again on a new album.